vinhowe/cs224-labs/linux-systems.md

 ```
 nano lab0.txt
 ```
+If the file you give doesn't exist, then it will be created.
 At this point the terminal window will display an editor.
 You can navigate around with the arrow keys and type text as normal in the file.
 To save a file you hit CTRL-O and then type in the name of the file to save (it defaults to the current name of the file, in which case you can just hit ENTER).
 You type CTRL-X to exit the program and go back to the terminal.
 Other commands are displayed at the bottom of the window.

 ---